croningp/BZComputation/README.md

 School of Chemistry, The University of Glasgow, University Avenue, Glasgow G12 8QQ, United Kingdom

-## BZ Computation
-BZ platforms are automated platform that couple Belousov-Zhabotinsky reaction, hydrodynamic of the system and image recgonition to realise computation in a chemical system.

 ## Platform Overview
-The periodicity of the oscillation of the BZ reaction is controlled via mechanical stimuli from the magnetics stirrers.
+The periodicity of the oscillation of the BZ reaction is controlled via mechanical stimulus from the magnetics stirrers.
 On top of that, the coupling between two or more neighbouring cells are governed by the hydrodynamics through the interfacial stirrers.<br/>
 The dimension of each cell was desgined in such a way that no apparent coupling between cells can be observed without activation of the interfacial stirrers.
 <p align="center">
   <img width="788" height="510" src="https://github.com/croningp/BZComputation/blob/master/media/BZ_Platform.png">

 Details regarding the hardware and the STLs of the 3D printed parts used for the experiments are provided in [hardware](https://github.com/croningp/BZComputation/blob/master/hardware/hardware.md).

-## Basic Experimental Code example
+## Basic Experimental Control Code example
 ```python
 # Library imports
 import cv2